bettermarks/D16N/README.md

 ### Why

-As app creators, we have a profound responsibility to safeguard the personal data of children.
+As EdTech app creators, we have a profound responsibility to safeguard the personal data of children.
 The most effective way to protect it is to avoid collecting it altogether.